Innovation is the fundamental driving force of economic development; without innovation, one can only fall behind.

 Innovation has been proposed for many years, but when it comes to actual implementation, innovation is very difficult; we are better at adhering to past experiences.

 However, the development of the times always favors innovators.
-Because the times exhibit different characteristics and demands at different periods, and the experiences we possess only represent the needs of a specific era or time period, so while we may achieve many accomplishments during that time, we cannot achieve brilliance again in a changed era.
+Because the times exhibit different characteristics and demands at different periods, the experiences we possess only represent the needs of a specific era or time period.
+Therefore, while we may achieve many accomplishments during that time, we cannot attain brilliance again in a changed era.

-As the ancients said, a leaf indicates autumn.
-This means that one can understand the overall causality through a comprehensive analysis of a single point.
+As the ancients said, one leaf knows autumn.
+This means that by analyzing a single point, one can understand the overall causality.

 I have found that in my long working career, many platforms not only lack an awareness of innovation but also stifle innovative consciousness and actions.

-The main reason is that innovation cannot immediately bring visible and beautiful results in a short time; most innovations will stumble and make mistakes at the beginning.
-However, our platform rules do not allow mistakes; making mistakes will lead to punishment.
+The main reason is that innovation cannot immediately bring visible and beautiful results in a short time.
+Most innovations will stumble and make mistakes at the beginning.
+However, our platform rules do not allow for mistakes; making mistakes will lead to punishment.
 This first curtails the possibility of innovation.
-Secondly, innovation requires a lot of costs; for example, when platform employees can achieve results simply by following orders, your innovation will seem complex and cannot compete with others in the short term, leading to doubt and denial.
+Secondly, innovation requires a lot of costs.
+For example, when platform employees can achieve results simply by following orders, your innovation will seem complex and cannot compete with others in the short term, leading to doubt and denial.

-I once worked at a certain platform, and during a meeting when the professional manager was drafting a development plan, he always disliked planning for tomorrow, insisting that we should just plan for today.
+I once worked at a platform where the professional manager, during meetings while we were drafting development plans, always disliked planning for tomorrow, insisting that we should just plan for today.
 This led to serious disagreements.
 Why did he have such a perception?
-Mainly because his past success came from focusing on the present, while tomorrow is an unknown; tomorrow's matters should be planned tomorrow.
-However, this habit did achieve considerable success in the past, but in the current moment, this habit has become outdated.
+Mainly because his past success came from focusing on the present; tomorrow is an unknown, and tomorrow's matters should be planned tomorrow.
+However, this habit, which had indeed achieved many accomplishments in the past, has become outdated in the current moment.

-At the same time, we also had disagreements in marketing; he believed that marketing could only have one reward point, as having two reward points would disperse user actions and lead to confusion about what to do.
-Hearing his remarks, I felt quite helpless; since our understandings could not be reconciled, we decided to each do our own thing and see whose approach was effective.
+At the same time, we also had disagreements in marketing.
+He believed that marketing could only have one reward point; having two reward points would disperse user actions and confuse them.
+Hearing his remarks, I felt quite helpless.
+Since our understandings could not be reconciled, we decided to each do our own thing and see whose approach was effective.

 Innovation often does not manifest as a linear relationship but rather as a relatively complex system.
-Therefore, when innovation presents itself as a systematic or structured thing, it is not understood by many people.
-Many people's first reaction is to question whether this increases costs or complicates the matter.
+Therefore, when innovation appears as a systematic or structured thing, it is not understood by many people.
+Many people's first reaction is to question whether this increases costs or complicates matters.
 Can this be simplified to a 1+1=2 problem?

 So when there is a problem with the direction, and the direction is decided incorrectly, we are pulled back from a systematic perspective to a linear perspective, which is a simple causal theory.
 Under the guidance of this simple causal theory, any plan we formulate is very simple, a 1+1=2 problem.
 However, when we put it into practice, we find that the problems we encounter are unsolvable or very difficult to solve well.